 - 1 teaspoon fresh lemon juice

-- 1 ½ teaspoons Himalayan pink salt (can use less or more depending on taste preference)
+- 1 1/2 teaspoons sea salt (can use less or more depending on taste preference)

-- Your favorite pasta if making Mac n Cheese
+- Your favorite pasta if making Mac and Cheese

-- Place potatoes only into a high speed blender (if you don’t have a high speed blender use a regular one, but consistency may not be as creamy, smooth or gooey).
-Blend on high until you get a gooey sticky consistency.
-If you have a Vitamix, use the tamper tool to push down the potatoes.
-If you don’t have one, then you will need to stop and push down the potatoes every once in a while.
+- Blend on high until you get a creamy gooey consistency.
+If you have a tamper tool use it to help mix the sauce as it blends.
+If you don’t have one, then you will need to stop and push down the ingredients every once in a while.

-- Add in the rest of the ingredients and blend.
-If you want to thin it out, add some of the reserved cooking water, 1 tablespoon at a time until you get the desired consistency.
-Use as a dip, over pasta or in baked recipes.
+- If you want to thin it out, add some of the reserved cooking water, 1 tablespoon at a time until you get the desired consistency.
+Use nice and hot!

 - Cook your pasta according to package directions.